Jjschwartz/NetworkAttackSimulator/cyber_attack_simulator/envs/README.md

     3. subnet 2: containing 3 machines, 1 which has sensitive info (r_user) and connected to subnets 1 & 2 (but not public)

 The generated environment will follow a predictable network topology with the first subnet being the public subnet accessible from outside and which is connected to the 2nd and 3rd subnets.
 The 2nd and 3rd subnets are also connected, and any remaining subnets are connected in a tree structure from the 3rd subnet (i.e. think of these as user subnets).

+The configurations of each machine are randomly generated, with two options: i) uniform at random (uniform=True), ii) using nested dirichlet process (uniform=False).
+The behavior of the second option is controlled by a number of hyperparameters (alpha_H, alpha_V, lambda_V), see generator.generate_config method description for more info.

+The success probability of each exploit can be set in one of the following i) none, ii) "mixed", iii) single float, iv) list of floats. see generator.generate_config method description for more info on the behavior of each option.

 #### Option 2: custom configuration
 Generate an environment from a configuration file.
 The configuration file must be a .yaml file with the following properties: